PhoenixTales/www.gothicarchive.org/CONTRIBUTING.md

 - for binary files: https://github.com/PhoenixTales/bin.gothicarchive.org/actions
 - for sites: https://github.com/PhoenixTales/sites.gothicarchive.org/actions

 Click on the top item to see detailed progress.
-If deployment shows as finished, but file URL still shows old content, try bypassing caches by adding `?nocache=<some random number>` at the end of URL.
+If deployment shows as finished, but the file URL still shows old content, try bypassing caches by adding `?nocache=<some random number>` at the end of the URL.
 If you get correct content this time, it means that you have to clear your browser cache or wait until CDN cache is refreshed.

 ## URLs
 All internal URLs that appear in archive content (in particular, `<img src="`>) cannot either:
 - hardcode domain name, like `https://images.gothicarchive.org/img/foo.jpg` (because that won't work in offline archive)
 - use relative path, like `../img/foo.jpg` (because that won't work in online web version, where pages and media assets are on different servers)

 Instead of that, special URL variables have to be used.
-Replace with them the first part of URL with something `{{ likeThis }}`, so that it will turn into the right form both in online and offline version.
+Replace with them the first part of the URL with something `{{ likeThis }}`, so that it will turn into the right form both in the online and the offline version.

 ### Variables constructing URLs